-Furthermore, he argues that the term “alpha” in relation to wolves carries no more information than calling a human parent an alpha.
+He argues the term “alpha” in relation to wolves carries no more information than calling a human parent “alpha”.

-Typically, a pack of wolves consists of the mother and father, as well as the pups, which would usually stay until adolescence before they venture off to find their own mate and form a new pack.
+Typically, a pack of wolves consists of the mother and father, as well as the pups.
+The pups would stay until adolescence before they venture off to find their own mate and form a new pack.

 Therefore, the terminology is falsely implying that there is a rigid, force-based dominance hierarchy, when there isn’t one.

 It would also be false to assume that the findings of wild wolves can be directly applied to other species.

 “Alpha Dog” training methods grew in popularity quickly because it provided short-term quick results that were undeniable at a glance.

 If your dog was nipping, “putting it in its place” would quickly curb the behavior.